Anesthesia and Pain Management

 Anesthesia is a state of controlled, temporary loss of sensation or awareness that is induced for medical purposes, that enables the painless performance of surgical procedures.

-There is three different types of Anesthesia:
+There are three different types of Anesthesia:

-• Regional anesthesia in which only part of the body is anesthetized
+- Regional anesthesia in which only part of the body is anesthetized

 If your child has an illness, injury, or disease that requires surgery or a procedure, a Pediatric Anesthesiologist has the experience and qualifications to assist in the treatment and to help ensure that your child undergoes that treatment safely.